rubenhm/rubenhm.github.io/news/_posts/2014-12-12-new-paper-accepted-for-publication.md

 title: "New paper accepted for publication"
 description: "Research: new paper accepted"
 category: news
-tags: [news, journal, regional, discrimination, redlining]
+tags: [news, journal, regional, affordable housing]
 ---

-Our paper, {% cite rsue2014 %}, was just accepted for publication in _Regional Science and Urban Economics_.
+Our paper, {% cite ree2015 %}, was just accepted for publication in _Real Estate Economics_.

 References